Coolant Leak Repair Cost

 Expansion tank

-An expansion tank, or coolant reservoir, is essentially a plastic container holding the engine’s antifreeze.
+An expansion tank, or coolant container, is essentially an artificial reservoir holding the engine’s antifreeze.

 Repair Costs

-Replacing an expansion tank typically costs between $400 to $450, according to my experience, which includes roughly $60 to $80 in labor costs.
+Replacing an expansion tank typically costs between $400 to $450, according to my understanding, which includes approximately $60 to $80 in labor expenses.

 If the tank is fine but the hose needs replaced, pricing ranges from $150 to $450 or more.
-You can also perform these repairs yourself to reduce overall costs.
+You can also execute these repairs yourself to reduce total costs.

 Blown Head Gasket